 Jon is a multi-instrumentalist performer, composer, and producer.
 Much of his work adapts new sounds and features string writing.
 With a Bachelor’s Degree in Music Composition from University of the Arts, he performs a variety of music genres in Philadelphia.

 Garrett Semmelink is a freelance violinist and music educator with a passion for collaboration and creative new music-making.
 He’s regularly performed with Bloomington, Indiana indie-folk duo Busman’s Holiday as well as the electro-acoustic, classical folk-art-pop ensemble Pantree Owl he co-founded in 2009 while at Indiana University.
 His decade-long project with Sonic Multiplicities explores a critical intersection between acoustic instruments and computers in live settings, using software and artificial intelligence to empower his often dubbed “neo-romantic, post-punk inspired, abstract and rather unconventional” extended solo compositions and improvised performances.
 When he’s not making music, Garrett teaches violin and viola lessons at his home studio in Mt.
 Airy Philadelphia.
 He is also an orchestral consultant for the music industry and currently US Brand Specialist for Thomastik-Infeld strings at Connolly Music Company in New York.

-Richard Brown, guitar
+Richie Brown, guitar

 Damian DiFrancesco, guitar

 Damian played guitar at the School of Rock (no, not the one with Jack Black), where he joined a thrash metal band with his fellow students.
 Playing shows in the Philadelphia area, he met and joined the death metal band, Malphas.
 Having disappointed his very supportive parents with his musical choices since childhood, and determined to get back into the will, has joined a band with acoustic instruments and intelligible vocals.

 Matthew Frankl, bass